debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 Can we cluster users based on interpretable features extracted from their book rating behavior to uncover distinct reader segments?

 ## 💾 Data Sources
-The dataset is sourced from Kaggle: [Book Recommendation System with Machine Learning](https://www.kaggle.com/code/midouazerty/book-recommendation-system-with-machine-learning/input).
+The dataset is sourced from Kaggle: [Book-Crossing Dataset](https://www.kaggle.com/datasets/somnambwl/bookcrossing-dataset?select=Books.csv).
 It contains:
-- User IDs
-- Book ratings
-- Book metadata (titles, authors, etc.)

-We're using a preprocessed version (that combines three CSV files into one) saved as a zipped CSV (`Preprocessed_data.csv.zip`).
+● Users.csv - Contains the users.
+Note that user IDs (User-ID) have been anonymized and map to integers.
+Age is provided if available.

+● Books.csv - Identified by their respective ISBN.
+Book metadata, such as Book-Title, Book-Author, Year-Of-Publication, Publisher, were obtained from Amazon Web Services.

+● Ratings.csv - Contains the book rating information (User-ID, ISBN, Rating).

+Note from the datacard:

+out of 278859 users:
+- only 99053 rated at least 1 book
+- only 43385 rated at least 2 books.
+- only 12306 rated at least 10 books.

+out of 271379 books:
+- only 270171 are rated at least once.
+- only 124513 have at least 2 ratings.
+- only 17480 have at least 10 ratings.

 ## 🧪 Methodology
 - Feature extraction from book ratings (e.g., average rating, frequency)